Thirty years of the finite volume method for solid mechanics: Introduction

-From afar, each of these main variants of finite volume method may seem quite distinct; however, upon closer inspective, they share many similarities in terms of discretisation and solution algorithm.
-Nevertheless, the fragmented nature of the finite volume solid mechanics community is evident from many recent publications in the area, where authors, reviewers and editors tend to be unaware of developments within the field.
+From afar, each of these main variants of finite volume method can seem quite distinct; however, upon closer inspective, they share many similarities in terms of discretisation and solution algorithm.
+Nevertheless, the fragmented nature of the finite volume solid mechanics community is evident from many recent publications in the area, where authors, reviewers and editors tend to be unaware of developments within the field, for example, see \citep{Demirdzic2015}.
 In addition, and more generally, there is a lack of awareness in the computational mechanics community around the capabilities of the finite volume method for solid mechanics.
 Accordingly, a comparative and critical review of the finite volume method for solid mechanics is timely, relevant and essential for the future progress of the field.
 Within this domain, there are a number of open questions: What are the strengths and weaknesses of the various approaches?
 Which approaches show the greatest potential and widest applicability?
 Are there possibilities for the various methods to be combined to produce superior methods?
 How do the finite volume approaches relate to finite element methods?
 Are there directions of development which are missing?
 This article will attempt to provide answers to these questions, as well as providing a unifying framework for the discussion of finite volume methods for solid mechanics, and their relationship with finite element methods.
+Given the scale of the field, it is outside the scope of the article to provide an exhaustive review of all formulations; instead, the article aims to provide detailed analysis on the main variants of approach common in the literature.
+The primary novel contributions of the current article are twofold: (i) The first detailed review of the finite volume solid mechanics field is presented; and (ii) The first analysis of similarities and differences between all main variants of the finite volume method for solid mechanics is detailed. (ii) A unique analysis of the finite volume method for solid mechanics is performed, cumulating in the description of a unified approach.